ItsyBitsy M0 Synth | Sigma-6 Voice Module

 How to obtain a circuit board (bare PCB)

-Project collaborator Jean-Pierre Meyer (in France) has kindly offered to design circuit boards and other hardware to facilitate construction of synth modules.
-There are PCB designs for six hardware variants, depending on your choice of board size and CV jack type (if any), as in this table:
+Project collaborator Jean-Pierre Meyer (in France) has designed circuit boards and other hardware to facilitate construction and interconnection of synth modules.
+There are PCB designs for six hardware variants, depending on your choice of MCU board and CV jack type, as in this table:

 MCU board